lasigeBioTM/CANTEMIST-Participation/README.md

 To install all the necessary dependencies to run the code:

 ```
-pip3 install -r requirements.txt
+./install_requirements.sh
 ```

 ## 1. CANTEMIST-NER

-- Train Spanish Biomedical Flair Embeddings: pre-processes Spanish PubMed abstracts and then train the FLAIR embeddings on the raw text.
+- Train Spanish Biomedical Flair Embeddings: pre-processes Spanish PubMed abstracts and then trains the FLAIR embeddings on the raw text.

 ```
 python3 src/NER/train_flair_embeddings.py <mesinesp_subset> <direction>